Zakichanu/Portfolio/README.md

 2. **Project 2** : A detailed description of the project, the technologies used, the challenges encountered and how you overcame them.

-## Skills

-A list of your technical skills, including programming languages, frameworks, databases, and other tools you master.

 ## Blogging Section